• Skip to primary navigation

 Instructions

-• Cook the ground beef in a bit of oil in a Dutch oven set over medium-high heat, stirring occasionally.
+• Cook the ground beef in a 1 tablespoon of oil in a Dutch oven set over medium-high heat, stirring occasionally.
 Dump the ground beef into a colander set over a medium-sized bowl and let the fat drain.

-• Put a couple tablespoons of the beef grease back into the pot.
-Heat the grease over medium high heat, then add the chopped onion and sauté for a few minutes until soft, stirring occasionally.
+• Heat 1 tablespoon of oil over medium high heat, then add the chopped onion and sauté for a few minutes until soft, stirring occasionally.
 Add the minced garlic and cook for a minute more, stirring constantly.

 • Add the spices to the cooked onion mixture and cook for 30 seconds to one minute, stirring constantly.
+Deglaze the pot with some water and scrap off any brown bits with a wooden turner.
 Mix in the cooked ground beef.

 • Pour in the salsa, canned tomatoes with their juices, and add the brown sugar.
 Stir until well combined.